When you sweat at night. What to do if you sweat a lot in your sleep

 • Digestive disorders (biliary dyskinesia, gastritis, etc.).

-• Sleep apnea syndrome is a condition that is accompanied by periodic pauses in breathing during sleep, often leading to awakening.
+• Sleep apnea syndrome is a condition that is accompanied by periodic stops in breathing during sleep, often leading to awakening.
 It can be obstructive (occurs when the upper respiratory tract is narrowed) and central (occurs when the respiratory center in the brain is depressed).

-Night sweats due to hormonal disorders
+Night sweats due to hormonal imbalances

 How to deal with night sweats